Success story: how students become leaders with the Kahoot! app

 Putting learning in the hands of the students

 For Eric Walters, Marymount School’s Director of STEM, the app supports students in taking control of their learning by being creative in their own way.
-As well as connect learning objectives to learning outcomes, it enables students to their understanding of learning objectives, taking it one step further.
+As well as connect learning objectives to learning outcomes, it enables students to represent their understanding of learning objectives, taking it one step further.

 Every student should be able to develop their own educational pathway... how they choose to represent [their] knowledge, should be up to them